Rs.102for 1 tube(s) (5 gm Ointment each)

 Q. For how long do I need to use Supirocin Ointment?

-Use Supirocin Ointment for the duration advised by your doctor.
-The bacteria are normally cleared from your skin within 10 days of starting the treatment.
-Do not use it for more than 10 days.
-If your skin condition does not improve within 3-5 days, see your doctor.
+Use Supirocin Ointment exactly for the duration your doctor advises.
+In most cases, bacteria are cleared within about 10 days of starting treatment.
+Do not use it for more than 10 days unless your doctor directs you to do so.
+If your skin condition does not improve within 3 to 5 days, seek medical advice.